 WHEN TO CONSIDER EYELID SURGERY

 Eyelid surgery has many benefits.
-It will eliminate the puffiness and fullness in both your upper and lower lids, as well as extra skin that may obstruct vision in the upper lids.
-Usually the scars are well hidden in the upper lid crease, under the lower lid lashes, or on the inside of the lower lid.
+It will reduce the puffiness and fullness in both your upper and lower lids, as well as extra skin that may obstruct vision in the upper lids.
+The scars can be well hidden in the upper lid crease, under the lower lid lashes, or on the inside of the lower lid.
 There are some negative issues to consider.
-There will be a few weeks before your results become evident, mostly due to bruising and swelling.
+There may be a few weeks before your results become evident, mostly due to bruising and swelling.
 Your eyes may be itchy and dry following your procedure, and this may require additional eye drop medications for a number of weeks after the procedure.
 Finally, if your eyebrows droop, you may also need a brow lift as well.

 The most common reasons why you may consider eyelid surgery: